-From 1979 to 2017, he held various international functions at Hilti Corporation, Schaan, Liechtenstein, including the role of CEO for 13 years and after that the role of Chairman of the Board of Directors.
+From 1979 to 2017, he held various international management functions at Hilti Corporation, Schaan, Liechtenstein, including serving as CEO for 13 years and then as Chairman of the Board of Directors for 10 years.

 Pius Baschera is a Swiss and Italian citizen, born in 1950.